 Most people think that that Brand is what the Marketers do.
 And Culture should be left to the Human Resources department.
 But in reality, everyone is responsible for both Brand and Culture.
 Creating a Branded Culture might be a great chance for Marketing and HR to be working together, and find ways to involve everyone from the Brand.
 The new Brand Leader has to understand that marketing is more than just TV ads and more than just Facebook likes.
-Brand is about the experience that consumers walk away with.
-If I am going through the drive-through at 4am or on the phone with customer service or getting an email with a Visa “special offer” from the Bank where I have my Visa, I am in constant judgment of your brand.
+The brand is about the experience that consumers walk away with.
+If I am going through the drive-through at 4 am or on the phone with customer service or getting an email with a Visa “special offer” from the Bank where I have my Visa, I am in constant judgment of your brand.

 Brands are able to generate love for their brand when the consumer does connect with the brand.
-I wish everyone would stop debating what makes a great brand and realize that all five connectors matter: promise, strategy, story, innovation and experience.
+I wish everyone would stop debating what makes a great brand and realize that all five connectors matter: promise, strategy, story, innovation, and experience.
 The first connector is the Brand Promise, which connects when the brand’s main Benefit matches up to the needs of consumers.
 Once knowing that promise, everything else feeds off that Promise.
 For Volvo the promise is Safety, for Apple it is Simplicity and FedEx it might be Reliability.
-It’s important to align your Strategy and Brand Story pick the best ways to communicate the promise, and then aligning your Innovation and the Experience so that you deliver to the promise.
+It’s important to align your Strategy and Brand Story pick the best ways to communicate the promise and then aligning your Innovation and the Experience so that you deliver to the promise.
 To ensure the Innovation is aligned, everyone in R&D must be working towards delivering the brand promise.
 You don’t create a new brand promise based on what you invent.
-If someone at Volvo were to invent the fastest car on the planet, should they market it as the safe-fast car or should they just sell the technology to Ferrari.
+If someone at Volvo were to invent the fastest car on the planet, should they market it as the safe-fast car or should they just sell the technology to Ferrari?
 Arguably, Volvo could make more money by selling it to a brand where it fits, rather than trying to change people’s minds.
 As for the experience, EVERYONE in the company has to buy into and live up to the Brand Promise.
 As you can start to see, embedding the Brand Promise right into the culture is essential to the brand’s success.

 It starts with the Brand DNA

 Everything in the company should feed off the Brand DNA.
 The Brand DNA (some call it the Brand Essence) is the most succinct definition of the Brand.
 For Volvo, it’s “Safety”, while BMW might be “Performance” and Mercedes is “Luxury”.
-The Tool I use to determine a Brand’s DNA revolves around the Brand’s personality, the products and services the brand provides, the internal beacons that people internally rally around when thinking about the brand and consumer views of the Brand.
+The Tool I use to determine a Brand’s DNA revolves around the Brand’s personality, the products, and services the brand provides, the internal beacons that people internally rally around when thinking about the brand and consumer views of the Brand.
 What we normally do is brainstorm 3-4 words in each section and then looking collectively begin to frame the Brand’s DNA with a few words or a phrase to which the brand can stand behind.

-The DNA helps Guide the Brand’s Management
+The DNA helps guide the Brand’s Management

 The Brand DNA should help frame 1) Brand Plan that drives the business for the upcoming year or the next 5 years 2) Brand Positioning that connects to the consumer through marketing communications 3) Customer Value Proposition that links the consumer needs to the benefits of the brand 4) Go-To-Market strategy that frames the distribution and the selling process 5) Cultural Beacons that help define the brand internally through values, inspiration and challenge and finally 6) Business Results, with each brand offering a unique way that it makes money.
-Each of these six needs feed off the Brand DNA, look to the definition as a guideline for how to align to the brand.
+Each of these six needs feeds off the Brand DNA, look to the definition as a guideline for how to align with the brand.

-When you begin to blow this out one step further, you can start to see where the complexity comes into play with each of the six areas have their own needs that should still feed off that Brand DNA.
+When you begin to blow this out one step further, you can start to see where the complexity comes into play with each of the six areas that have their own needs that should still feed off that Brand DNA.